manpaco/cbcenter/README.md

     ExecStart=/path/to/your/script

 Finally run `systemctl --user enable --now cbnoti.timer`.

-That line indicates that the script will be executed every time the clock marks 0 in the minutes (that is, when an hour is completed).

 Of course you can also make a multi-user notifier (storing online user in `verifile`, and removing it when it goes offline).
 Something like that: